 Inventory.
 Inventory is comprised primarily of crude oil and natural gas drilling and completion or repair items such as pumps, tubing, casing, vessels, operating supplies and ordinary maintenance materials and parts.
 The materials and supplies inventory is primarily acquired for use in future drilling and completion or repair operations and is carried at the lower of cost or net realizable value, on a weighted average cost basis.
 Valuation allowances for materials and supplies inventories are recorded as reductions to the carrying values of the materials and supplies inventories in the Company's consolidated balance sheet and as charges to other expense in the consolidated statements of operations.
-The Company's materials and supplies inventory as of June 30, 2023 and December 31, 2022 is \$9.2 million and \$13.3 million, respectively, and the Company has not recognized any valuation allowance to date.
+The Company's materials and supplies inventory as of September 30, 2023 and December 31, 2022 is \$15.1 million and \$13.3 million, respectively, and the Company has not recognized any valuation allowance to date.

 Prepaid expenses.
-Prepaid expenses are comprised primarily of pending transaction costs related to an equity offering that was completed in July 2023 and debt refinancing efforts which are ongoing, prepaid insurance costs that will be amortized over the life of the policies, a deposit on a small acquisition of producing properties within the heart of one of the Company's operating areas which is expected to close during the third quarter of 2023, caliche that will be used on future locations and roads in our development areas, tubulars and proppant that the Company has prepaid the suppliers to guarantee their availability when needed for our current drilling program, prepaid agency fees and software maintenance fees that will be amortized over the life of the contracts.
-Prepaid expenses as of June 30, 2023 and December 31, 2022 are \$3.2 million and \$4.1 million, respectively.
+Prepaid expenses are comprised primarily of prepaid insurance costs that will be amortized over the life of the policies, caliche that will be used on future locations and roads in our development areas, tubulars and proppant that the Company has prepaid the suppliers to guarantee their availability when needed for our current drilling program, a deposit on a small property acquisition that is expected to close in the fourth quarter of 2023, prepaid agency fees and software maintenance fees that will be amortized over the life of the contracts.
+Prepaid expenses as of September 30, 2023 and December 31, 2022 are \$1.7 million and \$4.1 million, respectively.